hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 it uses the "subdir" JSON element.
 The same happens for XML.
 Notice that X-Container-Object-Count is still 7, even though there are only 5 names shown.
 The "subdir" elements are *not* objects -- an attempt to `GET /v1/12345678912345/test_container/dir1/` would fail with `403 Not Found`.

-To descend into one of the "directories", we use the `prefix` query paramater as follows.
+To descend into one of the "directories", we use the `prefix` query parameter as follows.
 Note the `/` at the end of the prefix:

 ```
 GET https://region-a.geo-1.objects.hpcloudsvc.com/v1/12345678912345/test_container?format=json&delimiter=/&prefix=dir2/